 Unfortunately, we are unable to recommend insurers, but be sure to purchase insurance that covers amateur competitions.
 You will need to provide proof of insurance at registration.
 All participating pilots must have a valid medical health care insurance (covering all hospital expenses, rescue and repatriation), including proof in English of third party liability insurance (Euro 750k minimum); and proof in English of medical evacuation and repatriation.
 A statement from your insurance company in ‘English’ must be shown at registration, proving that you have met the insurance requirements and must include a 7 day 24 hour emergency contact number in case of accident.

 How does the selection process work?

-If you have never been XC flying we would suggest you join a guided trip and get a couple of XC flights under your belt.
-Conversely if you’re in the top 100 pilots in the world, you’re probably over qualified! 😉
+If you have never been XC flying we would suggest you join a guided trip and get some XC flights under your belt, before you consider applying for the GWO.
+Conversely if you’re in the top 100 pilots in the world, you’re definitely over qualified! 😉

 Our selection process gives no advantage to pilots applying on the first day of application.
 We will consider all pilots on their merit – not on how quickly or otherwise they apply.